 Guide to the European Union

-Why is the EU such a divisive issue in the UK?
+Why is EU membership such a divisive issue in the UK?

 Britain has been seen as an ‘awkward partner’ in Europe and EU membership has been a difficult issue in British politics for a number of historical reasons:-